MohammedRashad/FPGA-Speech-Recognition/README.md

 # Design Choices and Work Arounds

 **Euclidean Distance Calculation :**<br/>
-Calculation of the euclidean distance for 1000 point length vector is very expensive to do in FPGA directly using for loops, so we did a little trick and we calculated the weights of vectors indirectly, by only counting the states where the distance equals zero, this approach is similar to using K-nearest neighbour in machine learning.
+Calculation of the euclidean distance for 1000 point length vector is very expensive to do in FPGA directly using for loops, so I did a little trick and calculated the weights of vectors indirectly, by only counting the states where the distance equals zero, this approach is similar to using K-nearest neighbour in machine learning.

 **FFT Points Discarding :**<br/>
-Due to the irrelevance of all the frequencies we only took 1000 points and discarded the whole signal, also while taking the FFT we discarded half the signals due to symmetry of the output.
+Due to the irrelevance of all the frequencies I only took 1000 points and discarded the whole signal, also while taking the FFT I discarded half the signals due to symmetry of the output.

 **Moore FSM :**<br/>
 The design was made in moore machine for automatic recognition and to decrease the user interaction with the system, also for complexity reduction.